First, Walloon Lake and the Surrounding Village are not huge. There are only 290 locals,

-Besides swimming there is a basketball court, sand volleyball and horseshoes.
+Besides swimming, there is a basketball court, sand volleyball, and horseshoes.
 It's not your typical party beach but that's the point.
-This is a lovely place to swim, relax, thow a few horseshoes or hoops and relax.
+This is a lovely place to swim, relax, throw a few horseshoes or hoops and relax.

 To be frank, the Walloon Lake Country Club is a private club.
-Guests have to authorized by the club secretary, and to be a member you have to be recommended by another club member who is acquainted with you for at least a year.
+Guests have to be authorized by the club secretary and to be a member you have to be recommended by another club member who is acquainted with you for at least a year.